moshehoff/FamilyHistory/bios/I11032861/08-final_years.md

 </div>

-Hyam and Sarah planned to return to Palestine in 1914.
+Hyam and [[Sara Hochman|Sarah]] planned to return to Palestine in 1914.
 They had bought their ship's passage, however Hyam died suddenly before their sailing.
 His death was reported in the Kalgoorlie Western Argus.

 <div class="citation-box">